327279/book-1/frontend/docs/chapter-1-ros2.md

 ## Introduction to ROS 2

+> [!IMPORTANT]
+> **Prerequisites**: Before starting this chapter, make sure you have completed [Chapter 0.5: Setting Up Your Lab](./chapter-0-5-setup.md).
+You will need a working terminal and Python installation.

 Robot Operating System 2 (ROS 2) provides the communication framework for robotic systems.
 Unlike the original ROS, ROS 2 is designed for production environments with improved security, real-time capabilities, and multi-robot systems.

 ROS 2 uses the Data Distribution Service (DDS) for communication between nodes.
 This provides a middleware that enables different parts of a robotic system to communicate reliably, even when written in different programming languages or running on different machines.